JacksonKuo/blog/_posts/2025-6-1-ai-exploration-part-8.markdown

 }
 ```

 The `PYTHONPATH` is required to run in the python virtual environment using `uv`.
 There's probably an easier way to run `uv` in VS Code that i'm not aware of.
-For some weird reason, the `PYTHONPATH` works correctly, but when trying to use input variables[^2] for `OPENAI_API_KEY` the env var never imported.
+For some weird reason, the `PYTHONPATH` works correctly, but when trying to use input variables[^2] for `OPENAI_API_KEY` the env variable never imports.
 However, I just loaded the API key the old fashion way via terminal export.

 ```json
 {